 Features of the Programme:

 - The study programme has been developed by leading Russian and foreign scientists in collaboration with Yandex.

 - A fundamental education in all branches of modern mathematics is given during the first two years of studies.
 The lectures are common with the Mathematics Programme.

 - Fundamental mathematical education is combined with a comprehensive set of courses in modern areas of computer science.
 Courses in theoretical computer science are given in conjunction with classes in programming, and special attention is given to mathematical and algorithmic methods of large-scale data processing, as well as to the foundations of machine learning.

 - Strong faculty members.
 All lecturers are active scientists and experienced teachers: Yuri Davydov, Edward Hirsch, Sergei Ivanov, Sergei Kislyakov, Mikhail Lifshits, Boris Novikov, Alexander Okhotin, Sergei Pilyugin, Nikolai Vavilov, Yuri Belov, Victor Petrov, Fedor Petrov, Stanislav Speranski, Sergei Tikhomirov, and others.
-Lectures by our faculty members are available from the Lectorium website and from our VKontakte group.
+Lectures by our faculty members are available at our website.

 - Active research work: students are involved in research projects and get in touch with the international scientific community at the Chebyshev Laboratory.

 - Applied research: research topics from leading companies are offered to students.
 Representatives of companies will teach some courses.